MabelBlanco/HandwebberApi/README.md

 - `name=string` --> it will return the ads which contains the string provided in their name
 - `tag=string` --> it will return the ads which contains the string provided in their tags
+- `idUser=string` --> it will return the ads which contains the idUser provided
 - `price=...` --> it will return the ads selon the range indicated.
 The range works:

   - **one number** --> it will return the ads with exact price